PMOS

 PCOS

 The presence or extent of these symptoms varies between individuals.
-PCOS is the leading cause of infertility in women, and it is estimated that 40% of those with PCOS may experience difficulty conceiving.
+PMOS is the leading cause of infertility in women, and it is estimated that 40% of those with PMOS may experience difficulty conceiving.

 At New York City Nutrition, we’re here to offer help and support for those wanting to

-At New York City Nutrition, we’re here to offer help and support for those wanting to learn how to manage their PCOS symptoms.
+At New York City Nutrition, we’re here to offer help and support for those wanting to learn how to manage their PMOS symptoms.
 We provide information on the latest treatments and management techniques, as well as tips on how to improve your overall health and well-being.
-We want to empower you to take control of your health and thrive with PCOS.
+We want to empower you to take control of your health and thrive with PMOS.

-learn how to manage your PCOS symptoms with evidence‑based nutrition and lifestyle guidance.
-We share the latest PCOS treatments, hormone‑balancing strategies, and practical tools to support metabolic health, insulin sensitivity, and overall well‑being.
+learn how to manage your PMOS symptoms with evidence‑based nutrition and lifestyle guidance.
+We share the latest PMOS treatments, hormone‑balancing strategies, and practical tools to support metabolic health, insulin sensitivity, and overall well‑being.

-At New York City Nutrition, our goal is to empower you with the knowledge and support you need to take control of your hormonal health and truly thrive with PCOS.
+At New York City Nutrition, our goal is to empower you with the knowledge and support you need to take control of your hormonal health and truly thrive with PMOS.

 Lorraine